ajosedev/knowledge/notes/20250130060837-planning-is-important.md

 Remember that this work is important.
 This is where your value is!
 Hours of planning can save weeks of coding.

+Going even further, 'planning' can be about seeing trends and consolidating before you sink any time in.
+You can connect dots that others miss, and even go as far to spiking out work and ideas before presenting it to the team.

 >The coding may be slowing you down!
 A bottleneck to your value.
 You'll have a much bigger impact by getting 5 engineers aligned and pulling in the same direction than by trying to do the work yourself.

 > My job is not to build a winning car for next race.
 My job is to create a system that builds a winning car for every race.